 Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

-Worldwide diabetics also know it, it’s a honey with a low content of glucose and therefore useful to sweeten their food.
+Worldwide diabetics also know it; it’s a type of honey with a low content of glucose and therefore useful to sweeten their food.

-They know it not necessary for its health benefits but for its incredible amber color, awesome taste and aroma, low glycemic index and its capacity of staying liquid for many years.
+They know it not necessary for its health benefits but for its incredible amber color, awesome taste and aroma, low glycemic index and its capacity to stay liquid for many years.

 Tupelo honey is a high grade honey produced where a water-lover tree grows.
-It is called tupelo honey, but in fact it comes from only one tree from the many tupelo tree species, Nyssa ogeche, found in a small region in North Western Florida and Southern Georgia.
-We can also find this honey with its whole name: Ogeechee Tupelo honey.
+It is called tupelo honey, but in fact it comes from only one tree, out of many tupelo tree species, Nyssa ogeche, found in a small region in North Western Florida and Southern Georgia.
+We can also find this honey with its full name: Ogeechee Tupelo honey.

 Scientific name: Nyssa ogeche